BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: Experiments

-Among the models having a BASE architecture BARThez outperforms other models in the three sentiment analysis tasks, while being very close to CamemBERT and FlauBERT in the paraphrasing and inference tasks.
-Among the LARGE models, mBARThez outperforms mBART in all tasks, showing again the importance of the language adaptive phase in the pretraining stage.
-FlauBERT has a slight edge over mBARThez in 3 out 5 tasks, which could be attributed to the fact that FlauBERT is trained for approximately 10 times more hours on a monolingual French corpus.
-In summary, we find that the ability of BARThez and mBARThez to perform well on generative tasks does not come at the expense of a decrease in performance on discriminative tasks, which is in line with the results found by \citet{lewis2019bart}.
+Among the models having a BASE architecture, BARThez is best in the three sentiment analysis tasks, while being very close to CamemBERT and FlauBERT in the paraphrasing and inference tasks.

+Among the LARGE models, mBARThez outperforms mBART in all tasks, showing again the importance of language-adaptive pretraining.
+On the other hand, CamemBERT and FlauBERT outperform mBARThez in most of the tasks, which could be attributed to the fact that CamemBERT and FlauBERT were trained for approximately 10 times more GPU hours on a monolingual French corpus.
+Nevertheless, given that huge difference in monolingual training time, it is remarkable that mBARThez is so close, and sometimes outperforms, FlauBERT, with e.g., a comfortable 1.56 margin on PAWSX.

+We can conclude that the ability of BARThez and mBARThez to perform well on generative tasks does not appear to come at the expense of a decrease in performance on discriminative tasks, which is in line with the results presented in the BART paper \cite{lewis2019bart}.